 · Kinetic light sculptor first trained as a physicist

 · Raised in Cambridge on a diet of relativity and cosmology.
-My father, F G Friedlander FRS, was a professor at the Department of Applied Mathematics and Theoretical Physics which is also home to Stephen Hawking.
+My father, F G Friedlander FRS, was a reader at the Department of Applied Mathematics and Theoretical Physics which is also home to Stephen Hawking.
 My mother, Yolande, a locally reknown artist painted and made mono-prints and ceramics.

 · One time aspiring cosmologist and interstellar propulsion expert.
 Metamorphosed to stage lighting designer, scientific artist and light sculptor.

 · 1972 BSc in physics from Sussex University, my personal tutor, Sir Anthony Leggett, subsequently received the Nobel Prize for work on superfluidity.